leonardr/botfriend/README.md

    Queneau assembly, Markov chains, and other tools for artistic randomness.
 * Built-in access to common data sets through [corpora](https://github.com/dariusk/corpora/).

-`botfriend` is a Python library that runs on a server.
+Botfriend is a Python library that runs on a server.
 If you're not comfortable with setting up a cron job, or writing Python code, I recommend you check out [Cheap Bots, Done Quick](http://cheapbotsdonequick.com/) instead as a simpler way to